jiahtan/STA141B/_features/06-nextSteps.md

 Some things we have yet to accomplish:

 - Develop a more robust sentiment measure, possibly a score taking into account some spotify features in addition to polarity.
-- Examine nGrams by time.
+- Examine nGrams over time.
+- Examine Genre over time.
 - Song Similarity Computations